rknell/alfred/README.md

 ```

 You can also use a wildcard for a route, and provided another route hasn't already resolved the
 response it will be hit.
-So for example if you want to authenticate a whole section of an api you
+So for example if you want to authenticate a whole section of an api youc
 can do this:

 ```dart